mojular/govuk-elements/README.md

 @import 'govuk/elements/phase-banner';
 ```

 `$image-dir` is used to prefix all images referenced in elements.
-This should be path to project’s built assets directory.
+This should be path to project’s built assets directory and should be included before any other imports.

 ```scss
 $images-dir: '/static/images/';